jniranjanreddy/soft-skills/short-Long-Sounds.md

-## Vovel rules
+## Vowel rules
 ## Short Vowels
 ```
 A - 'ah'  as in 'apple'  - hat
 E - 'eh'  as in 'eggs'   - peg
-I - 'ih'  as in 'insect' - ping
+I - 'ih'  as in 'insect' - pin
 O - 'awe' as in 'bog'    - got
 U - 'uh'  as in 'tug'    - yum
 ```

-## Long Vowel rules - Sounds the name of the letter
+## Long Vowel rules - Sounds the name of the letter, if two vowels are in word, the second vowel is silent.
 ```
-A - Ai - ah
+A - A - Pale
-E - ee - ah
+E - e - Meat
-I - I  - ee
+I - I - Pile
-O - O  - aa
+O - O - Mole
-U - U  - aa
+U - U - Mule
 ```

 | | | | |